dansbaker/homeassistant-pawfit/README.md

 Each mode runs for exactly 10 minutes when activated.
 You can deactivate early by pressing the button again.

+## Fitness Tracking

+The integration provides comprehensive daily activity monitoring for your pets:

+- **Steps Today**: Total steps taken since midnight
+- **Calories Today**: Estimated calories burned based on activity
+- **Active Time Today**: Minutes of active movement throughout the day

+Fitness data is updated automatically and resets at midnight each day.
+The integration uses the Pawfit API's activity statistics to provide accurate, real-time fitness metrics.

+## Smart Polling

+The integration features intelligent update intervals to balance responsiveness with API efficiency:

+- **Normal Mode**: Updates every 60 seconds for location, battery, and fitness data
+- **Active Mode**: Switches to 1-second updates when any mode (Find, Light, or Alarm) is activated
+- **Automatic Switching**: Immediately returns to 60-second updates when all modes are deactivated

+This ensures you get real-time updates during active tracking while minimizing API calls during normal operation.

 ## Beta Status

 🚧 **This is BETA software with expanding features.**